 To easily unlock insight into your fuel spend, consider using fleet management software.
 Drivers can easily log fuel entries into a mobile app, saving them time and eliminating information bottlenecks.

-3. Refine Your Maintenance Plan
+3. Refine Your Fleet Maintenance Plan

-One of the best ways to cut fleet costs is by taking a proactive stance on preventative maintenance.
+One of the best ways to cut fleet costs is by taking a proactive stance on preventive maintenance.
 Unplanned maintenance tasks happen, but if you aren’t properly maintaining your assets, you’re subject to increased downtime and unexpected expenses.

 With fleet management software, you can set mobile reminders, so you never miss a servicing.
 These notifications maximize uptime and prevent unnecessary expenses.